PlayStation Portable (PSP) Architecture

 2. Main.bin focuses on initialising the rest of the hardware, including main memory.
 Once it finishes, it decrypts the third stage onto main memory and continues execution from there.

 3. The final stage, referred to as payload, loads the kernel.
-The kernel is stored in the form of different binaries, modules and meta-data that, once loaded into main RAM, will give life to the system.
+The kernel is stored in the form of multiple binaries, modules and metadata that, once loaded into main RAM, gives life to the system.
 Afterwards, the interactive shell is shown.

 Visual Shell

-This console debuts (at least, internationally speaking) the famous XrossMediaBar or ‘XMB’.
-This is the feature-rich GUI that was shipped with the PSP.
+Internationally speaking, this console debuts the famous XrossMediaBar or ‘XMB’ interface.
+This is the feature-rich Graphical User Interface (GUI) that shipped with the PSP.

 Image